 • Preheat oven to 350 degrees F.

 • Warm corn tortillas on a hot dry skillet for a few seconds on each side, until pliable.
+Remove to a plate as they're warm and cover with a kitchen towel.

 • Assemble: Pour ¼ cup of the enchilada sauce into the bottom of a 9×13'' pan.
 Fill each corn tortilla with a handful of cheese (reserving about ½ cup for sprinkling over the top, at the end).
 Roll tightly, and place seam side down in the pan.
 Pour remaining enchilada sauce over the top.
 Top with remaining ½ cup of cheese.